DavidVujic/vanillajs-components/blogpost.md

 Where did it all go, how is that even possible?
 Okay, I forgot to mention Webpack.config.
 Sorry.
 Some of the build magic live in that file now.

 ### Did Webpack make any difference? ###
 One nice thing with Webpack is that there is no longer any need for require.js.
 Webpack will resolve AMD modules and convert them to plain vanilla JavaScript before bundling & minification.
 Also, Webpack has a local dev server feature that I like.
-This will come at handy in the next step.

 ## Add React to the mix ##
 This is how the listItem component looks like when converted to React.
 The template files are gone, everything is written in the JavaScript modules using the JSX syntax.
 There is no longer need for a custom template loader or mustaches.
 Compared to the source code in the previous branch, this one has less code.